Iron-R95/Rabar_/README.md

 ### 1. Installation

-Developers can use Postman in different ways, Postman can be used both as a web-app and as a direct install program, in addition, Postman is available for different operating systems such as Linux, Windows, etc.
+Developers can use Postman in different ways, Postman can be used both as a web-app and as a Desktop-app, in addition, Postman is available for different operating systems such as Linux, Windows, etc.

 And developers can also use Postman without having to register, but registration is recommended as it has some advantages, e.g. data backup, because Postman is cloud-based or registration is mandatory if developers want to set up a public workspace or network.
 I've already registered so that I can show all the important parts of Postman in the course of this tutorial.